MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ##### external_message_processor
-Normally all incoming messages are handled within the Banyan component itself.
+Typically all incoming messages are handled within the Banyan component itself.
 If specified, message processing
 will be done outside of the component and act similarly to a callback.

 ```